ndmitchell/debug/README.md

 * However, error messages are much worse for TH quoted code.
 Errors like `Not in scope: data constructor Foo in line X` become `Not in scope: Foo, in the TH quotation ENTIRE MODULE HERE`.

 * Personally, quoting/unquoting the module by hand is annoying.
-Having a preprocessor do this for me is convenient, and can be easily tied to a Cabal flag ora stack command line arg.
+Having a preprocessor do this for me is convenient, and can be easily tied to a Cabal flag or a stack command line arg.